flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch04-API.md

 In the example above, when an id is passed for which no task exists, an exception will be thrown.
 Also, since the javadoc **explicitly states that taskId cannot be null, an FlowableIllegalArgumentException will be thrown when null is passed**.

 Even though we want to avoid a big exception hierarchy, the following subclasses are thrown in specific cases.
-All other errors that occur during process-execution or API-invocation that don’t fit into the possible exceptions below, are thrown as regular FlowableExceptionss.
+All other errors that occur during process-execution or API-invocation that don’t fit into the possible exceptions below, are thrown as regular FlowableExceptions.

 -   FlowableWrongDbException: Thrown when the Flowable engine discovers a mismatch between the database schema version and the engine version.